November 29, 2022

 The net result is also a much better and more seamless client experience, providing a significant competitive advantage in attracting investors increasingly expecting an Amazon-like experience whether they are buying personal care products or alternative investments.

 As investors embrace alternatives as a hedge against inflation and volatility, technology can provide a familiar digital experience for investing in funds.
-Equally important, next generation innovation, like blockchain-enabled tokenization, is making secondary trading far easier and more accessible.
+Equally important, next generation innovation, is making secondary trading far easier and more accessible.
 That’s key to ensuring that investors are able to get out of an alternative investment position as easily as they got into it, further boosting the attractiveness of alternatives to the retail market.

 Retail investors are driving the rapid growth of the global alternative investment market, which is expected to reach $23.21 trillion in AUM by 2026 from $13.32 trillion in 2021, according to research and analytics firm Preqin.
 Innovation is providing the expanded access, operational efficiency and improved investor experience that makes that possible.